 My research topic is analyzing online relationships; this study looks into the significance of Facebook on a university’s campus which really helps give me insight on my topic.

+Okay –, I think it would be good for you to go back and re-read the discussion section of this study (beginning on page 1161) to get a better understanding of the results of the study.
+Social capital as understood by these researchers I the development of relationships/partnerships/information/sense of belonging that develops in a person when he/she is involved in networking –whether f-2-f or online.
+In other words, these researchers believed that the more students developed associations online through Facebook, the more they would be a part of a community and align themselves with MSU life.

 Save your file with your last name in the file name and the number (1, 2, 3 or 4) and submit to the Research Evaluation Assignment area.